sofathitesh/doconce/doc/demos/manual/html/_sources/manual.txt

 Even better, HTML output looks nice as well.

-Note that Doconce supports fancy environments for verbatim code (for example, the ``ptex2tex`` program with all its flexibility for choosing environments).
+Note that Doconce supports fancy environments for verbatim code via the ``ptex2tex`` program with all its flexibility for choosing environments.
+Also ``doconce ptex2tex`` has some flexibility for typesetting computer code.

 The LaTeX file does not compile